AzizGW/CvFinalProject/README.md

-# Final Project: Stress Testing a Paper From NeurIPS Titled "Parts of Speech–Grounded Subspaces in Vision-Language Models".
+# Project: Stress Testing a Paper From NeurIPS Titled "Parts of Speech–Grounded Subspaces in Vision-Language Models".

 ## 1. Introduction